AURAK hosts 16th Asian Conference on Intelligent Information and Database Systems

-(MENAFN- Communicate Gulf) The American University of Ras Al Khaimah (AURAK) hosted, for the first time in the UAE, the 16th Asian Conference on Intelligent Information and Database Systems (ACIIDS) bringing together experts from the international scientific community to shed light on new advancements driven by AI and ML technologies.
+(MENAFN- Communicate Gulf) Ras Al Khaimah, UAE, April 19, 2024: The American University of Ras Al Khaimah (AURAK) hosted, for the first time in the UAE, the 16th Asian Conference on Intelligent Information and Database Systems (ACIIDS) bringing together experts from the international scientific community to shed light on new advancements driven by AI and ML technologies.

 The hybrid event, held on AURAK campus from April 15 to 17, was attended by 150 delegates from 43 countries.
 A total of 120 papers were presented at the three-day conference which served as a prestigious international forum for scientific research in the technologies and applications of intelligent information and database systems.